kronda/kronda/wordpress/wp-content/plugins/advanced-excerpt/readme.txt

 = Does it work for WordPress version x.x.x? =

-I haven't had the chance to test the plugin on many versions of WordPress.
-It has recently been tested on 2.9, but it might work on other versions, too.
-You can safely try it yourself, because the plugin is unlikely to break anything (it's only an output filter).
-Please let me know if you successfully tested it on another version of WordPress.
+During development, the plugin is tested with the most recent version(s) of WordPress.
+The range of tested versions is listed on this page (3.2 - 3.3 at the moment).
+It might work on older versions, but it's better to just keep your installation up-to-date.

+The plugin requires PHP 5 to work.
+So if you are using WordPress before 3.2, make sure you have it (WP 3.2 and higher require PHP 5 already).

 = Is this plugin available in my language? / How do I translate this plugin? =

-The plugin comes bundled with a few languages.
+The plugin comes bundled with a few (2) languages.
 The correct language will automatically be selected to match your [WordPress locale](http://codex.wordpress.org/WordPress_in_Your_Language).

 More information on translation will be added in the future.

 = Does this plugin support multibyte characters, such as Chinese? =

-First of all, it should be noted that word-based excerpt length only works if your language uses normal whitespace as a word separator.
-If you use another language, you have to uncheck the *Use words?* option.

-PHP's support for multibyte characters is not perfect.
-The plugin provides support for these characters to the best of its ability, but there are no guarantees that everything will work.
-Your best bet is to use UTF-8 encoding (which WordPress uses by default).
-If you still encounter problems, check with your host if the *mbstring* PHP extension is enabled on your server.
+Before 4.1, multibyte characters were supported directly by this plugin.
+This feature has been removed because it added irrelevant code for a 'problem' that isn't actually specific to the plugin.

+If you require multibyte character support on your website, you can [override the default text operations](http://www.php.net/manual/en/mbstring.overload.php) in PHP.

 = Can I manually call the filter in my WP theme or plugin? =